 - Swap chicken broth for chicken stock in family classics like chicken pot pie, chicken and rice, chicken broccoli rice casserole, or creamy beef stroganoff.

-- Two words: dumplings and meatballs.
-Cook your dough in chicken stock rather than water for savory, flavor-filled pillowy dumplings perfect for your favorite chicken and dumplings recipe.
+- Try cooking dumplings (or meatballs) in chicken stock rather than water for savory, flavor-filled pillowy dumplings perfect for your favorite chicken and dumplings recipe.

 Chicken Stock Recipe - How to Make Chicken Stock